 WAB is probably best known for the publication of «Wittgenstein's Nachlass.
 The Bergen Electronic Edition» (BEE, Oxford University Press 2000) and its more recent initiatives to publish the Nachlass open access.
 BEE offers on six CDs facsimile as well as normalized and diplomatic text editions of the manuscripts and typescripts of Wittgenstein's philosophical Nachlass.
 The edition is equipped with a range of search and analysis functions.
 Since 2014, WAB is producing a new digital facsimile of the Wittgenstein Nachlass which is made available open access on the Wittgenstein Source site.
-Moreover, WAB gives since 2016 interactive open access to all its transcriptions of the Nachlass on the Nachlass transcriptions (IDP) site.
-On the Nachlass semantics (SFB) site, WAB offers in addition semantic faceted search and browsing of Wittgenstein metadata, again with a focus on Wittgenstein's philosophical Nachlass.
+Moreover, WAB gives since 2016 interactive open access to all its transcriptions of the Wittgenstein Nachlass on the interactive dynamic presentation (IDP) site.
+On the semantic faceted search and browsing (SFB) site, WAB offers in addition semantic faceted search and browsing of Wittgenstein metadata, again with a focus on Wittgenstein's philosophical Nachlass.
 And finally, WAB offers with WiTTFind, a cooperation with the Centrum für Informations- und Sprachverarbeitung an der Ludwig Maximilians Universität München, advanced tools for Nachlass text search.

-WAB has been central in establishing together with the Nordic Wittgenstein Society.
-It has had a leading role in both the creation of the Nordic Wittgenstein Review and the new book series Nordic Wittgenstein Studies which continues WAB's earlier series Publications from the Wittgenstein Archives at the University of Bergen.
-WAB is also engaged in building a repository of Wittgenstein research literature and materials, the Wittgenstein Repository.
+WAB has a role central place in the Nordic Wittgenstein Society.
+It has had a leading role in both the creation of the Nordic Wittgenstein Review (NWR) and the creation of the book series Nordic Wittgenstein Studies which continues WAB's earlier series Publications from the Wittgenstein Archives at the University of Bergen.
+WAB is also engaged in building a repository of research literature and materials secondary sources.